The goal of every member of the sales team of any organization is quite clear: sell more!

 For lasting sales motivation, a feeling of competence and faith in the products or services that your sales reps are selling is of paramount importance.

-As sales leaders, you need to ask and assess the skill-sets that different reps in your team individually need to learn or upskill to perform well in their roles.
+As sales leaders, you need to ask and assess the skill-sets that different reps in your team individually need to learn or upskill to perform well in their sales executive roles and responsibilities.
 For example, active listening, negotiation, contract management, closing deals, building a product story, etc. Encourage your reps to learn more and make time to attend training that benefits their role and develops an overall personality.

 Sales training for new hires, especially at the time of onboarding, is very crucial and serves as an essential weapon for recruits to pick up knowledge on market trends, competing products, the company’s vision, and mission, and usually infuse them with the knowledge to approach clients with confidence.